Keldorn17/Python100/readme.md

 ## Day 1

-- Notes:
+- Notes: Due to my previous experience in coding, I was already familiar with all the concepts I learned today.
-- Topic I learned about:
+- Topic I learned about: Variables, Errors, User input and Printing
-- Date: expected to start on 8/19/2024
+- Date: 8/19/2024

 ## Day 2